torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 Netlink protocols written in YAML.
 The goal of the specifications is to allow separating Netlink parsing from user space logic and minimize the amount of hand written Netlink code for each new family, command, attribute.
-Netlink specs should be complete and not depend on any other spec or C header file, making it easy to use in languages which can't include kernel headers directly.
+Netlink specs should be complete and analt depend on any other spec or C header file, making it easy to use in languages which can't include kernel headers directly.